Last Updated on August 7th, 2019

 Indeed, it is a very controversial solution – many curse it as a product which only causes further problems.
 However, those that have benefited from it praise it like no other.
 Let us explore the controversy so that you can make your own decision as to what you will use to make your complexion shine again.

 Basically, hydroquinone is a chemical which serves to subdue the melanin in your system.
 Melanin is the element which creates, and contributes to your skin color.
 If you have been spending a lot of time in the sun’s light or have acne, melasma, or even freckles, you may be advised to use hydroquinone.
-This has the potential of lightening your skin and evening out its complexion.
+This has the potential of lightening your skin1 and evening out its complexion.
 However, this does not always turn out to be a solution; more than that – it can often cause more harm than good.
 Read on to find out some of hydroquinone’s possible negative effects.

 As mentioned, hydroquinone represents a chemical and while that doesn’t make it any less potent in improving your skin, it does mean that there are a few things to keep in mind when using it.
-To be sure, there are many risks that come with using hydroquinone.
+To be sure, there are many risks that come with using hydroquinone2.

 First and foremost, you may find yourself to actually be allergic to this ingredient.
 Indeed, if you happen to develop an allergy to it, it will likely be an extreme one – including stinging and burning, possible hives, and even swelling of the respiratory system and an inability to breathe properly.
 For that reason, you should make sure to never use hydroquinone without being advised to do so by a specialist.